-Internal Audit's goals for 2015 are:
+Internal Audit's goals for 2016 are:

-- Complete audits focused on areas identified within both Internal Audit's Risk Assessment and the University's Enterprise Risk Management process; - Provide the University with value added recommendations to improve controls, mitigate identified risks and increase efficiency of operations; - Strengthen the Internal Audit function by implementing recommendations received as part of our external Quality Assurance Review; - Continue to develop our student intern program; - Implement a University-wide fraud, waste & abuse reporting hotline; - Continue to strengthen our audit team through focused industry training; - Provide training on internal controls, WA Ethics Law and other related subjects; - Continue to lead in the Pacific Northwest Higher Education Internal Audit Conference; - Continue to coordinate with and participate in the further development of the University-wide enterprise risk management framework.
+- Complete audits focused on areas identified within both Internal Audit's Risk Assessment and the University's Enterprise Risk Management process; - Provide the University with value added recommendations to improve controls, mitigate identified risks and increase efficiency of operations; - Continue our student intern program; - Create a long-term strategic plan for Internal Audit; - Implement a University-wide fraud, waste & abuse reporting hotline; - Continue to participate on major system implementations as an advisor on oversight committees and complete pre/post implementation reviews; - Continue to strengthen our audit team through focused industry training; - Provide training on internal controls, WA Ethics Law and other related subjects; - Contribute to the Compliance Support Program through participation as an advisor on the Compliance Coordination Team; and - Continue to lead the Pacific Northwest Higher Education Internal Audit Conference.

-The UW Internal Audit Plan for 2015 is designed to provide audit coverage across the entirety of the University, deploying Internal Audit resources in areas of increased risk or operations we have not audited in the recent past.
+The UW Internal Audit Plan for 2016 is designed to provide audit coverage across the entirety of the University, deploying Internal Audit resources in areas of increased risk or operations we have not audited in the recent past.
 The methodology that we utilized for performing our risk assessment and developing our audit plan is included in the Appendix.

-To enable us to focus on the appropriate areas, we considered the top risks identified in the annual ERM report to the Board of Regents and the strategic plans and significant initiatives of the University, such as the HR/P implementation, One Capital Plan and Accountable Care Network.
-We have also acknowledged increasing external forces (creation of the Combined Audit Circular, increased Federal OIG audits, significant data breaches within the US, and changes to state funding) that could adversely impact the internal controls processes previously developed within the University.
+To enable us to focus on the appropriate areas, we considered the top risks identified in the annual ERM report to the Board of Regents and the strategic plans and significant initiatives of the University, such as the Human Resources/Payroll system implementation, Financial Business Transformation, One Capital Plan and the UW Medicine Accountable Care Network.
+We have also acknowledged increasing external forces (creation of the Uniform Guidance, significant data breaches within the US, and changes to state funding) that could adversely impact the internal controls processes previously developed within the University.